svanderburg/dysnomia/README.md

 * `unlock` is invoked by Disnix after the upgrade transition is over.
 This can be used to notify the component to resume its normal operations.

-The above code example is written in Bash, but any lanugage can be used as long as the tool provides the same command-line interface and properly used the environment variables from the container specification.
+The above code example is written in Bash, but any lanugage can be used as long as the tool provides the same command-line interface and properly uses the environment variables from the container specification.

 License